-As of the end of fiscal year 2022, Treasury continued to coordinate with federal entities on the implementation of newly developed transaction codes designed to improve the accounting for and reporting of General Fund transactions and balances that Treasury uses to compute the budget deficit reported in the Reconciliation Statements.
-However, while assessing alternative options, Treasury paused the development of any additional transaction codes.
-Final remediation is expected to occur over the next couple of years and will largely depend on federal entities implementing and properly reporting activity using the new transaction codes.
+Statements of Changes in Cash Balance from Budget and Other Activities.48 Treasury continued to coordinate with federal entities on the implementation of newly developed transaction codes designed to improve the accounting for and reporting of General Fund transactions and balances that Treasury uses to compute the budget deficit reported in the Reconciliation Statements.

-As of the end of fiscal year 2022, Treasury's processes and procedures for preparing the Reconciliation Statements were not effective in (1) identifying and reporting all the items in the Reconciliation Statements, (2) properly supporting amounts used in calculating the budget deficit, and (3) reasonably assuring that the information in these statements was fully consistent with the underlying information in the significant component entities' audited financial statements and other financial data.
-Consequently, there may be misstatements in the Reconciliation Statements.
+However, as of the end of fiscal year 2023, Treasury's processes and procedures for preparing the Reconciliation Statements were not effective in (1) identifying and reporting all the items in the Reconciliation Statements, (2) properly supporting amounts used in calculating the budget deficit, and (3) reasonably assuring that the information in these statements was fully consistent with the underlying information in the significant component entities' audited financial statements and other financial data.